aerobus-open-source/aerobus/paper.md

 `Aerobus` was designed to be used in high-performance software, teaching purposes or embedded software where as much as possible must be precomputed to shrink binary size.
 It compiles with major compilers: gcc, clang and msvc.
 It is quite easily configurable and extensible.

-# Statement of need
+## Statement of need
 By implementing general algebra concepts such as discrete rings, field of fractions and polynomials, `Aerobus` can serve multiple purposes.

 The main application we want to express in this paper is the automatic (and configurable) generation or Taylor approximation of usual transcendental functions such as `exp` or `sin`.
 The "generated" code is pure C++ and can be inspected.

 These functions are usually exposed by the standard library (`<cmath>`) with high (guaranteed) precision.
 However, in high-performance computing, when not compiled with `-Ofast`, evaluating `std::exp` has several flaws:

-- it leads to a `syscall` which is very expensive
+- It leads to a `syscall` which is very expensive;
-- it doesn't leverage vector units (avx, avx2, avx512 or equivalent in non-intel hardware).
+- It doesn't leverage vector units (AVX, AVX2, AVX512 or equivalent in non-intel hardware).

 Hardware vendors provide high-performance libraries such as [@wang2014intel], but implementation is often hidden and not extensible.

 Some others can provide vectorized functions, such as @vml does.
-But libraries like VML are highly tight to one architecture by their use of intrinsics or inline assembly.
-In addition, they only provide a restricted list of math functions and do not expose capabilities to generate high-performance versions of other functions such as arctanh.
+But libraries like VML are highly tight to one architecture by their use of intrinsic or inline assembly.
+In addition, they only provide a restricted list of math functions and do not expose capabilities to generate high-performance versions of other functions such as `arctanh`.
 It is the same for the standard library compiled with `-Ofast`: it generates a vectorized version of some functions (such as exp) but with no control of precision and no extensibility.

 `Aerobus` provides automatic generation of such functions, in a hardware-independent way.
 In addition, `Aerobus` provides a way to control the precision of the generated function by changing the degree of Taylor expansion, which can't be used in competing libraries without reimplementing the whole function.

-# Mathematic definitions
+## Mathematic definitions

 For the sake of completeness, we give basic definitions of the mathematical concepts which the library deals with.
 However, readers desiring complete and rigorous definitions of the concepts explained below should refer to some mathematical books on algebra, such as @lang2012algebra or @bourbaki2013algebra.

 A `ring` $\mathbb{A}$ is a nonempty set with two internal laws, addition and multiplication.
 There is a neutral element for both, zero and one.
 Addition is commutative and associative and every element $x$ has an inverse $-x$.
 Multiplication is commutative, associative and distributive over addition, meaning that $a(b+c) = ab+ac$ for every $a, b, c$ element.
 We call it `discrete` if it is countable.

 An `integral domain` is a ring with one additional property.
 For every elements $a, b, c$ such as $ab = ac$, then either $a = 0$ or $b = c$.
 Such a ring is not always a field, such as $\mathbb{Z}$ shows it.

-An `euclidean domain` is an integral domain that can be endowed with an euclidean division.
+A `euclidean domain` is an integral domain that can be endowed with an euclidean division.

-For such an euclidean domain, we can build two important structures:
+For such a euclidean domain, we can build two important structures:

-## Polynomials $\mathbb{A}[X]$
+### Polynomials $\mathbb{A}[X]$

 Polynomials over $\mathbb{A}$ is the free module generated by a base noted $(X^k)_{k\in\mathbb{N}}$.
-Practically speaking, it's the set of
+Practically speaking, it's the set of :

 $$a_0 + a_1X + \ldots + a_nX^n$$